-Also deduct fees related to obtaining your mortgage, such as the mortgage application, appraisal and legal fees paid to your real estate lawyer.
+Also deduct fees related to obtaining your mortgages, such as the mortgage application, appraisal, and legal fees paid to your real estate lawyer.
 If you paid $2,000 to your real estate lawyer for closing costs, claim it on your tax return to help offset your rental income.

 Property taxes are determined by your province and collected by your municipality.
 Deduct property taxes paid to your municipality in the current year.
 Claim only the portion that relates to your rental property.
 For example, if you paid $3,000 in property taxes on your principal residence and you rent out your basement apartment (representing 40 percent of the square footage of your home), claim $1,200 on your tax return.